 Please also be aware that this product contains guar gum, which is an additive that some experts claim may be a possible contributor to certain medical conditions in cats.

-Allergen alert: This product contains wheat gluten and soybean oil which may be problematic for cats who suffer from wheat gluten or soy food allergies.
+Allergen alert: This product contains fish oil, wheat gluten and soybean oil which may be problematic for cats who suffer from seafood, wheat gluten or soy food allergies.

 Using the calculations provided by the AAFCO, Hill's Healthy Advantage Feline Adult Chicken Entrée has approximately 104 calories per 100g (29 calories/ounce), which is compared to the average of the other wet cat foods in the CatFoodDB.